Hino Profia: Super Dolphin Profia (1992–2003)

 1998, minor change.
 The motorcycle was equipped with a special grill on the front lid, the part where the H mark was attached was blacked out, and the ABS emblem was attached.
 Discharge headlamp settings, driver airbags, and ABS are standard equipment on all models, and the front emblem is only the H mark.
 One of the features is that the bumper has a fog lamp.

 The design of the semi-tractor was not changed at this time, and it was produced almost the same as the mid-term model with the addition of the ABS emblem and fog lamps.
-The subname of "Teravi" was given to the models with a gross vehicle weight of 22t and 25t.
-The catch phrase is "Teravi when it exceeds 20t".
+The subname of "Teravie" was given to the models with a gross vehicle weight of 22t and 25t.
+The catch phrase is "Teravie when it exceeds 20t".
 A common rail injection system is used for the K13C engine.
 In addition, the FW of the low-floor 4-axle vehicle unified all the tires of the 1st axis to 19.5 inches after the 2nd axis, and advanced the position of the 1st axis to the same position as the high-floor vehicle of the front 1 axis.

 2000, minor change.
-Known as the Terravi face.
+Known as the Teravie face.
 The grille on the front lid has two stages, and only the large front bumper with an air dam has been changed to a new design.
 The face design is common to cargo, special equipment, and semi-tractors.
 The turn signal / fog combination lamp that fits in the dedicated front bumper is based on the front turn signal of Isuzu Giga and the fog lamp is added.
 Therefore, the outer shape is the same.
 Compliant with the 1999 emission regulations, the door handle was changed from metal to resin, and the mechanical AT pro shift was set.
 The small type bumper without air dam, which is often found in dump trucks and mixer trucks, is a 1998-2000 model with a built-in fog.
 In addition, the chassis accessories of the semi-tractor have changed, and now it has a square muffler and a triple air tank.
 From this time on, the tractor was equipped with a high roof as standard equipment (the low roof was changed to an option on the tractor).

 In October 2000, exhibited ASV-2 at the 34th Tokyo Motor Show.

 Partially improved in 2002, and the V-type engine was abolished except for semi-tractors in compliance with noise regulations in 2002.
 The speed indicator was also abolished.